-Supporting the mission monitoring industry
+Supporting the emission monitoring industry

 The Source Testing Association (STA) was established in 1995 and was set up as a non-profit making organisation serving the emission monitoring industry.
 Over the years it has built up to a corporate membership of approx. 200 companies from process operators, regulators, equipment suppliers and test laboratories with increasing interest from overseas companies.